areyde/areyde.github.io/_pages/about.md

 <h3 style="margin-top: -3px;">Humanities</h3>

-Humanities are an important part of my life that exist in parallel to my main job. 🏺 My research in this regard exists only as part of my education and is in Russia.
+Humanities are an important part of my life that exist in parallel to my main job. 🏺 My research in this regard exists only as part of my education.
 In my philosophical degree, I studied Taoism a lot, especially Zhuangzi, and conducted research about the concept of relativity in ancient Taoist texts.
-Now, as a part of my religious studies, I am starting to research esoteric movements within Russian emigration in Yugoslavia a hundred years ago. 🪬
+Now, as part of my religious studies, I am starting to research esoteric movements within Russian emigration in Yugoslavia a hundred years ago. 🪬

 <a href="https://scholar.google.com/citations?user=qb_dl6AAAAAJ&hl=en">Google Scholar</a> says I have <b>{{ site.data.citations.total }}</b> citations and an h-index of <b>{{ site.data.citations.h_index }}</b>.
 Cool!
 (I wrote this auto-scraper, I am very proud of it, and I want to use it to the fullest!) 🤓